Dysarthria - careSpeech and language disorder - dysarthria care; Slurred speech - dysarthria; Articulation disorder - dysarthria

 - Use hand gestures.

-- Use pencil and paper or a computer to write out what you are trying to say, if needed.
+- Use pencil and paper or a computer to write out what you are trying to say.